CA-LoRA: Concept-Aware LoRA for Domain-Aligned Segmentation Dataset Generation: Experiments in General Domain

 \subsection{Experimental setup}

 In this experiment, we trained on a total of 100 real image-label pairs and evaluated the model using the 1,449 images in the Pascal-VOC validation set.
-For the text-to-image generation model, we applied the same style sensitivity score used in the Cityscapes experiment, setting the selected proportion to 10\%.
+For the text-to-image generation model, we applied the same style awareness score used in the Cityscapes experiment, setting the selected proportion to 10\%.
 During the training of the text-to-image generation model, the prompt "a photo" was used.
 For training the label generator and generating the dataset, the prompt "a photo of a \{class names\}" was employed.
 The label generator was trained with a batch size of 4 for 90K iterations, ultimately producing 2,000 image-label pairs.
 When utilizing the generated dataset, the process was consistent with the in-domain semantic segmentation experiments.
 Specifically, Mask2Former was trained on the real dataset for 90K iterations (Baseline), followed by fine-tuning on the combined real and generated dataset for an additional 30K iterations.
-Additionally, we include an additional fine-tuned baseline (Baseline (FT)) that is solely fine-tuned on the same real dataset for a fair comparison in terms of the total iterations.
 All other hyper-parameters remained identical to those used in the Cityscapes in-domain semantic segmentation experiment, as detailed in \Cref{tab:A_hparam1,tab:A_hparam2,tab:A_hparam3}.
+Notably, the diffusion timestep ($t=81$) and the real-to-synthetic data ratio ($1:1$) are directly transferred from the Cityscapes experiment without re-tuning, demonstrating the robustness of our key hyperparameters across datasets.